zranger1/OutputExpanderFlashTest/README.md

 Try building your new project in STM32CubeIDE - you should now be able to successfully compile.

 #### From OutputExpanderFlashTest
-- Download or clone this project - https://github.com/zranger1/OutputExpanderFlashTest
+- Download or clone this project.
+Be sure to download the "ChangeTimingForV2" branch.
 - Open it in STM32CubeIDE
 - Select the .ioc file and build the project